futufeld/kmedoids/README.md

 #### `rotations`

-Implement the `rotations` function which returns all permutations of a `List` that can be generated by cyclically rotating that `List`.
+Implement the `rotations` function which returns all permutations of a list that can be generated by cyclically rotating that list.
 Examples:

 ```
 rotations [1,2,3] = [[1,2,3], [2,3,1], [3,2,1]]